villekf/OMEGA-doc/docs/source/corrections.rst

 This correction is a bit more complicated than the other ones as there isn't a single option to turn on.
 There are two main options, projection extrapolation and extended FOV.
 For the projection extrapolation, the projection images can be extrapolated in the transaxial and/or axial directions, essentially top/bottom and left/right.
 Default extrapolation length is 20% (0.2) of the original size per direction, but this can be optionally adjusted with ``options.extrapLength``.
 The extrapolation is simple next/previous extrapolation, i.e. depending on the side either the previous or next value is used.
-The extrapolated data is then scaled logarithmically such that the very edge is air and the values scale towards this air value.
+The extrapolated data can also be optionally scaled logarithmically such that the very edge is air and the values scale towards this air value from the original value taken from the edge of the original projection.
 Note that this step involves linearization of the data and then transforming it back into Poisson-based count data which can cause some numerical inaccuracy to the extrapolated regions.
+Currently, this weighting is off by default, but you can enable it by setting ``options.useExtrapolationWeighting`` to true before the ``CTEFOVCorrection`` function is called.
 The original data is not affected by this.
 You can separately select the transaxial and axial extrapolations with ``options.transaxialExtrapolation`` and ``options.axialExtrapolation``, respectively.
 Extrapolation itself is enabled with
 ``options.useExtrapolation``.

 In addition to, or alternatively, you can use extended FOV.
 This simply extends the FOV, but does have some additional advantages to doing this manually.
 First, the image is automatically cropped to the original size, second